IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 File Storage: Local Filesystem vs. Swift
 ----------------------------------------

-By default, a Dataverse installation stores data files (files uploaded by end users) on the filesystem at ``/usr/local/glassfish4/glassfish/domains/domain1/files`` but this path can vary based on answers you gave to the installer (see "Running the Dataverse Installer" under the :doc:`installation-main` section) or afterward by reconfiguring the ``dataverse.files.directory`` JVM option described below.
+By default, a Dataverse installation stores data files (files uploaded by end users) on the filesystem at ``/usr/local/glassfish4/glassfish/domains/domain1/files`` but this path can vary based on answers you gave to the installer (see the :ref:`dataverse-installer` section of the Installation Guide) or afterward by reconfiguring the ``dataverse.files.directory`` JVM option described below.

 Alternatively, rather than storing data files on the filesystem, you can opt for a experimental setup with a `Swift Object Storage <http://swift.openstack.org>`_ backend.
 Each dataset that users create gets a corresponding "container" on the Swift side, and each data file is saved as a file within that container.